Student Support Services

 For further information on studying as an Overseas Student see our Overseas Student Page.

 If you require any professional counselling services, we are happy to connect you with an available services nearby.
-The point of contact is the Registrar, the Dean of Students, or the Academic Dean.
+The point of contact is the Campus Registrar, the Campus Dean of Students, or the Campus Academic Dean.

 We're aware that adapting to Higher Ed study, particularly academic theological study, particularly the large volume of reading and the writing of essays.
 MST offers to provide some degree of support to students who may be struggling to adapt to the skills required.
 There are resources available through the online learning portal (eCampus), most particularly the MST Essay Guide, as well as some sample essays.
 However - if you require additional support, we can assess that on a case-by-case basis.
 Further support ranges from 1-on-1 study skills sessions, study skills tutorials, 1-on-1 tutoring, as well as assistance with 'Academic English'.
 Furthermore, assistance is available at the Library for learning how to use Library and research resources available to MST students.